MicrosoftDocs/win32/desktop-src/DirectShow/cpullpin.md

 ---
-Description: 'The CPullPin class provides support for input pins that pull data through the IAsyncReader interface.' ms.assetid: '33a6c342-3896-41f8-b32d-01db3eed003e'
+Description: The CPullPin class provides support for input pins that pull data through the IAsyncReader interface. ms.assetid: 33a6c342-3896-41f8-b32d-01db3eed003e
 title: CPullPin class
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CPullPin class

 ![cpullpin class hierarchy](images/pulpin01.png)

-The `CPullPin` class provides support for input pins that pull data through the [**IAsyncReader**](iasyncreader.md) interface.
+The `CPullPin` class provides support for input pins that pull data through the [**IAsyncReader**](/windows/win32/Strmif/nn-strmif-iasyncreader?branch=master) interface.
 Use this class if you are implementing a filter that uses the pull model to request data from the upstream filter.
 For more information, see Data Flow in the Filter Graph and Pull Model.

-This class does not derive from **CBasePin** or implement the [**IPin**](ipin.md) interface, and some of the method names clash with **IPin**, so it is best used as a helper object inside your pin.
+This class does not derive from **CBasePin** or implement the [**IPin**](/windows/win32/Strmif/nn-strmif-ipin?branch=master) interface, and some of the method names clash with **IPin**, so it is best used as a helper object inside your pin.
 To use this class, do the following:

 1. Derive a helper class from `CPullPin`, and derive an input pin class from **CBasePin**.
 Declare an instance of the `CPullPin` object as a member variable of the pin class.
 2. Override the [**CBasePin::CheckConnect**](cbasepin-checkconnect.md) method to call [**CPullPin::Connect**](cpullpin-connect.md).
 This method queries the other pin for **IAsyncReader**.